hoc-labs/git-bash-shell/README.md

 #### Removing Files and Directories

-The **rmdir** command only works on empty directories, so we must first remove the file within the directory.
-The **rm -r** command will remove the directory, and anything within it \(files and sub-directories\)
+The **rmdir** command only works on empty directories, so you must first remove the file within the directory before you can use it to remove a directory.

+The **rm -r** command will remove the directory, and anything within it (files and sub-directories)

 | task | command |
 | :--- | :--- |